-Means service stations which are in Existing

-operation, or for the construction of which planning permission is granted, before 31st December 1995.
+Means service stations which are in operation, or for the construction of which planning permission is granted, before 31st December 1995.
 For Stage II controls, existing means service stations which are in operation before the date of publication of this note.

+New
-New Means service stations which are not

-covered by the definitions of "existing"
+Means service stations which are not covered by the definitions of "existing" stations.

-stations.

-The Government are of the opinion that the grant of outline planning permission for the construction of a service station prior to 31 December 1995 would bring that station into the definition of "existing", though it should be noted that such permissions are time limited under section 92 of the Town and Country Planning Act 1990.
-The Government do not consider that the subsequent approval of reserved matters affects this position courts that interpret legislation petrol unloaded from mobile containers into a service station during the three years preceding the relevant date.
-This means that the compliance deadline will apply if the throughput figure is exceeded in any of the three immediately preceding years, which will always include the most recent year.
-For example, if the throughput exceeds 500m3 at a service station for the first time in 2005 then that service station should be regarded as having "a throughput greater than 500m3 " in the year 2006.
+The Government are of the opinion that the grant of outline planning permission for the construction of a service station prior to 31 December 1995would bring that station into the definition of "existing", though it should be noted that such permissions are time limited under section 92 of the Town and Country Planning Act 1990.
+The Government do not consider that the subsequent approval of reserved matters affects this position

-The Government's general view and opinion are not definitive as it is ultimately the
+The Government's general view and opinion are not definitive as it is ultimately the courts that interpret legislation